rarelygoeshere/OldSchoolSitesCatalogue/README.md

 - [Pantheism Ireland](http://www.pantheism.ie/) A site associated with Victor's Way that serves as a resource hub for pantheism philosophy and community in Ireland
 - [Charvaka Ashram at Victor’s Way in Roundwood, Ireland](http://www.charvaka.ie/) A platform associated with Victor's Way exploring Charvaka philosophy, emphasizing materialism, skepticism, and the pursuit of pleasure through empirical evidence.
 - [All Ireland Pataphysical Institute of Spiritual Resuscitation](http://www.pataphysicalinstitute.eu/) A platform exploring Pataphysics, the science of imaginary solutions and self-reinvention, inspired by Alfred Jarry
-- [TheShadowlands](https://theshadowlands.net/) - Oldschool Paranormal Research Site
+- [TheShadowlands](https://theshadowlands.net/) Oldschool Paranormal Research Site
+- [Erowid/Erowid Center](https://www.erowid.org/) A comprehensive drug information and harm-reduction resource

 ### Travel and Local Businesses
 - [hiking.com.hk](http://www.hiking.com.hk/) Hong Kong Hiking site